 Where do we go from here?

 The solution must come from a combination of actions.
 Governments must begin to ban single-use plastics, industry must find viable, cost-effective, biodegradable alternatives, and individuals must embrace a reduced plastic lifestyle.

 The key issue when it comes to replacing single-use plastic is the dreaded c-word: COST.
 Plastic packaging is CHEAP.
 And too many products are packaged with this throw-away stuff because to do it any other way would cost too much.
-Until there are governmental bans which force industry to adapt and find good solutions, or until there is enough public pressure to do something about it (and really, both those things are needed as each one will drive the other), the motivation for companies to innovate solutions just isn’t there.
+Until there are governmental bans which force industry to adapt and find good solutions, or until there is enough public pressure to do something about it, the motivation for companies to innovate solutions just isn’t there.